microsoft/WebTemplateStudio/docs/application-architecture.md

   message => {
     switch (message.command) {
       case "sendEmailCommand":
+        // message.payload.email = example@email.com
         return;
       // other commands
     }
   },
   undefined,
-  context.subscriptions
+  undefined
 );
 ```

     receives the email.

-    We receive all the commands from the extension in App.tsx and receive all the commands from the wizard in the controller.ts.
-You will find the documentation very helpful if you need more info on the WebView API.
+We receive all the commands from the extension in [App.tsx](https://github.com/Microsoft/WebTemplateStudio/blob/dev/src/client/src/App.tsx) and receive all the commands from the wizard in the [controller.ts](https://github.com/Microsoft/WebTemplateStudio/blob/dev/src/extension/src/controller.ts).
+You will find the documentation very helpful if you need more info on the Webview API.

 ## **Separating the UI from the Logic**: